MAPS: A Mode-Aware Probabilistic Scheduling Framework for LPV-Based Adaptive Control: HILS Experimental Results and Analysis

 \subsection{Sine Tracking with external load}

-Finally, Fig.~\ref{fig:sine_touch}. presents the sine wave tracking under manually induced friction.
+Finally, Fig.~\ref{fig:sine_touch}. presents the sine wave tracking under external load.
 The fixed-gain LQR controller struggle to maintain phase and amplitude response consistency, displaying tracking lag and steady-state deviations across the waveform.
 The MAPS-gain LQR controller, on the other hand, dynamically adjusts its gain in response to the friction disturbance evidenced by significantly shifting mode probabilities and successfully preserves accuracy in oscillatory tracking.
 These results underline the MAPS-gain LQR controller clear advantage in environments with time-varying uncertainties such as friction or load shifts.